Evaluating a 70's D-28

 |Here's the stock Grover Rotomatic tuner.
 I hate these things.
 They've got screws and bushings galore and they're very heavy.
 This Rotomatic is very loose.
 The cap will be pulled back in when I tighten the screw inside the tuner button, but the pressure washer on the shaft is flattened and not doing its job.
 My preference is to replace these things with open back Gotoh or Waverly tuners.|

 |Check for loose binding.
 Binding tends to shrink over time and will either break or pull loose.
 That's what has happened here.
 The binding has pulled away from the body and won't go back down w/out a fight.|

 |On the upside, the early Indian RW guitars had some nice wood with a generally brighter and snappier tap-tone than more modern wood.
 I've found this "pepper speck" wood to be pretty good sounding stuff.|

 |And here's a shot of the top grain.|

-At current prices, a full overhaul of this guitar would run:
+Check this link for current prices, a full overhaul of this guitar would run an estimated: